mlswg/mls-architecture/draft-ietf-mls-architecture.md

 Delivery Service provides delivery in the same order to all group members, then the members can simply apply Commits in the order in which they appear.

-For the most part, MLS does not require the Delivery Service to deliver messages in any particular order.
-The one requirement is that because an MLS group has a linear history, the members of the group must agree on the order in which changes are applied.
-Concretely, the group must agree on which MLS Commit messages to apply.

 Each Commit is premised on a given state or "epoch" of the group.
 The Delivery Service must transmit to the group exactly one Commit message per epoch.